IaDrake20/Discord-Bot/README.md

 I have achieved this goal and have been kind of aimlessly adding stuff I think is cool to the bot, so as written below are my goals for this bot.

 #1 Remove the command prefix "<<" from the binary translations
-#2 Add an image scraper to the bot with JSoup to find images desired by a user.
+#2 (WIP)Add an image scraper to the bot with JSoup to find images desired by a user.